Sustainable and Responsible Investment (SRI)

 International Champion

-The ESG wave among local institutional funds is attributable to their joining the United Nations-supported Principles for Responsible Investment (PRI) network of investors.
+The ESG wave among local institutional funds is attributable to their joining the United Nations-supported Principles for Responsible Investment (PRI) network of investors followed by the adoption of the nation’s 2050 net zero carbon goal to combat climate change.
 Khazanah Nasional Berhad signed on in 2017, followed by the Retirement Fund (Incorporated) (KWAP) in 2018 and the Employee Provident Fund (EPF) in 2019.
 Established in 2005, the PRI is a global investor group that is committed to a set of investment principles incorporating ESG issues into investment practices.
-It launched its six principles at the New York Stock Exchange in April 2006, and believes that the signatories which adopt them will contribute to a more sustainable global financial ecosystem.
+It launched its six principles at the New York Stock Exchange in April 2006 and believes that the signatories which adopt them will contribute to a more sustainable global financial ecosystem.

 Supportive Regulatory Landscape